common-workflow-language/cwl-website/.github/ISSUE_TEMPLATE/user-gallery-nomination.md

 [Required] What is the name of the user or project that you'd like to nominate for inclusion in the [CWL User Gallery](https://www.commonwl.org/gallery/)?

 **Section to list under**
 [Required] The CWL User Gallery is organized by domain of analysis.
-Currently we have `Life Sciences`, `Geospatial`, `Hydrology`, `Radio Astronomy` as well as `Cross-Domain` users/projects.
+Currently we have `Life Sciences`, `Geospatial`, `Hydrology`, `Radio Astronomy`, `Gamma-ray Astronomy`, as well as `Cross-Domain` users/projects.
 Please choose one of these, or propose a new section.

 **Link (URL) to website**
 [Required] Please share a link/URL where readers can get more information about the user/project.
 Ideally CWL is mentioned at the website.